 I love a good warm beverage, a good book, drawing, and surprisingly, I prefer yogurt from quark.

-Oscar’s scientific work is supported by the grant Collaborative Research Center SFB 1225, which involves many areas of research in several universities, laboratories and institutes.
-The SFB is all about understanding the equilibrium and non-equilibrium properties of matter in extreme conditions.
-That means that the members of this collaboration are working on the quantum (and sometimes classical) physics of extreme temperatures and settings!
-From the heat of a heavy ion collision to the extreme cold of tabletop Ultra-Cold atom experiments, the SFB wants to know all about it.
+Oscar’s scientific work is supported by the grant Collaborative Research Center TR-211, which involves many areas of research in several universities, and institutes.
+The grant is all about understanding the equilibrium and non-equilibrium properties of nuclear matter in extreme conditions, as well as explaining the data found in the experiments (such as HADES, RHIC or ALICE).
+That means that the members of this collaboration are working to understand and reproduce the physics found at extremely high temperatures found in collisions of nuclei!
 If you are interested in this collaboration and its findings, click here to visit their main page.

 Apart from drinking loads of green tea, I spend most of my time pursuing a weird fetish of trying to combine symbols to some sort of sensible equation and putting them into a large computer when I meet some I can’t solve on paper.
 In the next years, I hope to convey some of the fascinating things which will encounter me on the way to you!
 In my spare time, I combine my longing for the outdoors with more tea drinking, but also triathlon, drawing, photography, meditation, gardening, cocoa ceremonies, and other life endeavors.